 Q: I registered for an event or class and can’t find the address.
 Where is VoxBody Studio located?

-A: You will receive an email, directly from firstname.lastname@example.org, with the address & details for your event sometime the week before the event (sometimes the day before).
+A: You will receive an email, directly from firstname.lastname@example.org, with the address & details for your event in the week before the event (sometimes the day before).
 We promise.
 If you need to know the address earlier than that, please write to us and ask!
 P.S.
 It's in Oakland.
-You will receive event information at the email address you used for registration, so please keep track of which email you enter, and maybe check your spam folder!
+You will receive event information at the email address you used for registration, so please keep track of which email you enter, and check your spam folder if you don’t see it!
+Refer to the info email from email@example.com for the actual location; the address that appears in eventbee listings is a generalized “it’s in Oakland” location and NOT accurate.

 Q: I registered for an event but received no confirmation email.
 What’s up?